LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_ab.md

 fastboot devices
 ```
     {% include tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
-5. Temporarily flash recovery onto your device and boot it once by typing:
+5. Temporarily boot a recovery on your device by typing:
 ```
 fastboot boot twrp-x.x.x-x-{{ twrp_codename }}.img
 ```